Connect with us

 Democratic members, ACLU view the bill as an attack on voting rights while Secretary of State Watson maintains the legislation supports clean and fair elections.

-On Monday, the conference first for H.B.
+On Monday, the conference first report for H.B.
 1310 was taken up by the Mississippi House and ultimately recommitted.
 The legislation revises provisions related to integrity of elections and cleaning voter rolls.

 “We changed it to where we make sure you have at least four years,” Powell said.
 “What we’re doing is: the presidential primary to the next presidential election which gives you basically about four and a half years to vote.
 If you don’t vote in that period of time, that’s when you’ll get that card, and if you don’t return that card within four years you’ll be removed.
 You can still vote affidavit and you can actually reregister at that point if you would like.”